makrai/notes/rogers2002-bertology.md

 ## 4.1 BERT embeddings

 * In studies of BERT, the term "embedding" refers to the output of a Transformer layer (typically, the final one)
 * Both conventional static embeddings (Mikolov+ 2013) and BERT-style embeddings can be viewed in terms of mutual information maximization (Kong+ 2019), but
-* Every token contains at least some information about that context (Miaschi and Dell’Orletta, 2020)
+* Every token contains at least some information about the context (Miaschi and Dell’Orletta, 2020)
-* distilled contextualized embeddings better encode lexical semantic information (i.e. they are better at traditional word-level tasks such as word similarity)
+* distilled contextualized embeddings better encode lexical semantic info (ie they are better at traditional word-level tasks such as word similarity)
 * The methods to distill a contextualized representation into static include
   * aggregating the information across multiple contexts (Akbik+ 2019; Bommasani+ 2020),
-  * encoding "semantically bleached" sentences that rely almost exclusively on the meaning of a given word (e.g. "This is <>", May+ 2019), and even
+  * encoding "semantically bleached" sentences that rely almost exclusively on the meaning of a given word (eg "This is <>", May+ 2019), and even
   * using contextualized embeddings to train static embeddings (Wang+ 2020d)
 * room for improvement
   * Ethayarajh (2019), how similar the embeddings for identical words are in